open-wings-infotech/erpnext/open_wings/fiscal-year-migration-guide.md

 update_gl_fiscal_year(company_name, dry_run=True)
 ```

+**Note:** Cache clearing is enabled by default.
+The function will automatically clear the fiscal year cache to ensure accurate calculations.

 **Expected Output:**
 ```
 ============================================================
 🔍 DRY RUN MODE - No changes will be committed
+Cache cleared for fresh fiscal year calculation
 ============================================================

 Processing GL Entries...